tomas-fryza/vhdl-course/Labs/04-adder/README.md

 ## Experiments on your own

-1. Add one control line `K` and create a combined 3-bit adder-subtractor.
-The control line `K` holds a binary value of either 0 or 1 which determines that the operation being carried out is addition or subtraction.
+1. Add one control line `Subtract` and create a combined 4-bit adder-subtractor.
+The control line `Subtract` holds a binary value of either 0 or 1 which determines that the operation being carried out is addition or subtraction.
 Note, two's complement form is used to create an opposite number.

     ![adder-subtractor](../../Images/adder-subtractor_4bit.png)